Kinský Garden

 Why Go

-🏞️ Explore a scenic park with ponds, a waterfall, and a monument.
+🏞️ Explore a scenic park with ponds, a waterfall, and historical monuments

-👨👩👧👦 Enjoy two children's playgrounds equipped with toilets.
+👨👩👧👦 Enjoy two children's playgrounds with new play elements and toilets

 Why Avoid